 The HP Victus 16 2024 is available in a Mica Silver, Ceramic White, and Performance Blue colorway.
 See the bottom of the laptop.

 The HP Victus 16 2024's build quality is great.
-Its mostly-aluminum chassis feels pretty sturdy, exhibiting only a small amount of flex on the lid and almost none on the keyboard deck.
-The display twists a bit when manipulating it, but not enough to be of concern.
+The mostly-aluminum chassis feels pretty sturdy, showing only a small amount of flex on the lid and almost none on the keyboard deck.
+The display twists a bit when manipulated, but not enough to be a concern.
 The only part that feels noticeably lower quality and flimsier is the plastic around the hinge.
-There are no issues with the feet—they feel solid and stick firmly to the bottom.
+There are no issues with the feet; they feel solid and stick firmly to the bottom.
 The finish doesn't scratch easily; it picks up some fingerprints after prolonged use, as most dark-color finishes do.
 The Ceramic White and Performance Blue models are likely better in that regard.

 You can see the service guide videos on HP's website.